etternagame/etterna/Docs/BuildingUpgrade.md

 #### Visual Studio Editor

-Open the `Etterna.sln` file generated within the build directory, and you are ready to get coding!
+Open the `Etterna.sln` file generated within the build directory, and you are ready to start coding.

 #### Visual Studio CLI